 The principal of and interest on the underlying mortgages may be allocated among the several classes of a series of a CMO in many ways.
 The general goal sought to be achieved in allocating cash flows on the underlying mortgages to the various classes of a series of CMOs is to create tranches on which the expected cash flows have a higher degree of predictability than the underlying mortgages.
 In creating such tranches, other tranches may be subordinated to the interests of these tranches and receive payments only after the obligations of the more senior tranches have been satisfied.
-As a general matter, the more predictable the cash flows is on a CMO tranche, the lower the anticipated yield will be on that tranche at the time of issuance.
-As part of the process of creating more predictable cash flows on the underlying mortgages.
+As a general matter, the more predictable the cash flow is on a CMO tranche, the lower the anticipated yield will be on that tranche at the time of issuance.
+As part of the process of creating more predictable cash flows on most of the tranches in a series of CMOs, one or more tranches generally must be created that absorb most of the volatility in the cash flows on the underlying mortgages.
 The yields on these tranches are relatively higher than on tranches with more predictable cash flows.
 Because of the uncertainty of the cash flows on these tranches, and the sensitivity of these transactions to changes in prepayment rates on the underlying mortgages, the market prices of and yields on these tranches tend to be highly volatile.
-The market prices of and yields on tranches with shorter terms to maturity due to these same factors.
+The market prices of and yields on tranches with longer terms to maturity also tend to be more volatile than tranches with shorter terms to maturity due to these same factors.
 To the extent the mortgages underlying a series of a CMO are so-called "subprime mortgages" (mortgages granted to borrowers whose credit history is not sufficient to obtain a conventional mortgage), the risk of default is higher, which increases the risk that one or more tranches of a CMO will not receive its predicted cash flows.